SteveMacenski/ABB-IRB120-MultiRobot-Downloader/README.md

-# ABB_MultiBot_Feedback_Project
+# ABB_MultiBot_Downloader

 This repository will be a workground for a number of things to support a multi-robot ABB IRB120 experiment.
-A TBD force/torque sensor and visual rod segmentation work will be completed for feedback on the robots motion planner.

 This repository will also act as a staging ground for my updated ABB_Drivers package which will enable 2 or more robots to interact in ROS with a single IRC5 controller.
 Setup instructions for how to setup multiple robots and changes to the ROS-I abb_driver will be included.
 Demos of code running on the ROS-I trajectory action controller are included for those wishing to not use moveit.

 ABB_MultiBot pkg is for multiple robots in ROS through a IRC5 with additional drive modules.
 See instructions below for setup.

-FT_sensor_feedback pkg is for the setup and launching of the force torque sensor with gravity compensation and feedback loops for motion planning

-visual_feedback pkg is for the setup and launching fo the depth and RGB cameras for feedback of motion planning

-elastic_rod_experiment pkg uses all of the above packages in combination and does the motion planning and feedback for control over the robot manipulators with the rod.
+elastic_rod_experiment pkg uses the above package, with visual and F/T packages elsewhere, in combination and does the motion planning and feedback for control over the robot manipulators with the rod.

 ## Lab Start-Up Instructions For Twin ABB IRB120 robots without F/T or Visual Feedback

 1. Ensure that the ethernet connection is made between the ROSmaster computer and the IRC5 controller.

 2. Power on the IRC5 and accompanying additional drive module, wait for start up on the flexpendant.